History of the Canterbury-Bankstown Bulldogs: 1978–1983: The Entertainers

-Peter "Bullfrog" Moore was the top administrator at the Canterbury club from 1970 to 1995.
-During this time the team climbed to the very top of the game.
-In the late 1970s and early 1980s, Canterbury-Bankstown under coach Ted Glossop who came to the club in 1978 played an exciting and skilful brand of football that got them named The Entertainers.
-With brilliant halfback Steve Mortimer the linchpin, the Bulldogs as they were to be named in 1978 played a brand of football that was the envy of the Sydney Premiership.
+Peter "Bullfrog" Moore was the administrator at the Canterbury club from 1970 to 1995.
+During this time the team had consistently good results.
+In the late 1970s and early 1980s, Canterbury-Bankstown, under coach Ted Glossop, acquired the nickname The Entertainers.
+With halfback Steve Mortimer the linchpin, the Bulldogs (as they were in 1978) played a brand of football that was the envy of the Sydney Premiership.

-The arrival of youngster Steve Mortimer and veteran Bob McCarthy in 1976 signalled a new beginning at the Canterbury club.
+The arrival of Steve Mortimer and Bob McCarthy in 1976 signalled a new beginning at the Canterbury club.
 McCarthy only had two seasons with the team but his experience, knowledge and effect left a lasting impression with a new generation of forwards coming through the ranks, which included Steve Folkes, Graeme Hughes and Geoff Robinson.

-Hints of future heroics came in 1976, Canterbury scraped into the final five, finishing fifth, then beat Easts and St. George before losing to Manly 15–12 at the last hurdle before the Grand Final, a Bob Fulton field goal breaking hearts late in the match.
+In 1976, Canterbury just barely made it into the final five, finishing fifth, then beat Easts and St. George before losing to Manly 15–12 at the last hurdle before the Grand Final, with a Bob Fulton field goal late in the match.

 Canterbury-Bankstown started off with promise but missed the semis in 1977, losing four out of their last five regular season matches and finishing seventh.
 They then scraped into fifth position again for 1978, but were the first team out of the playoffs losing 22–15 to Parramatta.

-They came fifth for a third time in four years in 1979, with the following four weeks of Finals in 1979 proving to be a turning point for the club and the beginning of their great success in the 1980s.
-Inspired by Mortimer and led by Test captain George Peponis, the Bulldogs disposed of Cronulla, Wests and Parramatta to make the Finals with some of Mortimer's tries leaving the public in awe of his genius.
-St George won the Grand Final 17–13 with the Bulldogs staging a great second half comeback after being down 17–2 at the break.
+They came fifth for a third time in four years in 1979, with the following four weeks of Finals in 1979 proving to be a turning point for the club and the beginning of their success in the 1980s.
+Inspired by Mortimer and led by Test captain George Peponis, the Bulldogs disposed of Cronulla, Wests and Parramatta to make the Finals.
+St George won the Grand Final 17–13 with the Bulldogs staging a second half comeback after being down 17–2 at the break.